Jetsons: The Movie: Marketing

 A behind-the-scenes featurette of the movie was showcased during the broadcast special Hanna-Barbera's 50th: A Yabba Dabba Doo Celebration that aired on TNT on July 17, 1989.
 The segment includes work in progress pencil tests, set designs of the environments and a recording session of the song "I Always Thought I'd See You Again" performed by Tiffany, the voice of Judy Jetson in the film.

-During the summer of the film's release, Kool-Aid had a tie-in where Kool-Aid points could be redeemed for a red Jetsons car featuring the cast.
+During the summer of the film's release, Kool-Aid had a tie-in promotion in which Kool-Aid points could be redeemed for a red Jetsons toy car featuring the cast.
 However, the promotion was not carried by some theaters, and instead of a red Jetsons car, the points were redeemed for a miniature film poster.
 Wendy's restaurants had a Jetsons kids' meal tie-in.
 When clips were shown on television, scenes with George had re-dubbed lines from an unnamed voice actor.
 The commercials showed Wendy's founder Dave Thomas either in a theater watching the movie or at his restaurant promoting the film.

 A tie-in simulator ride named The Funtastic World of Hanna-Barbera opened at Universal Studios Florida one month before the film's release.
 In the attraction, William Hanna and Joseph Barbera state that the Jetsons will star in their next project (presuming the film), which angers Dick Dastardly and Muttley and leads them to kidnap Elroy.
 Yogi Bear and Boo-Boo Bear must save Elroy by riding through the worlds of The Flintstones, Scooby-Doo, and The Jetsons.
 Merchandise based on the film and other Hanna-Barbera-related stuff was sold at the ride's gift shop.
 Also in 1990, Ralston released an apple and cinnamon–flavored Jetsons cereal.

 Home media

 The film was first released on home video on VHS, Betamax, and Laserdisc on October 25, 1990.
 In contrast to the theatrical release, the initial video release presented it in an open matte full screen format.
 On April 28, 2009, it received a region 1 DVD release in its original widescreen format, with a re-release in new packaging art on September 8, 2015.
 Prior to this, the film had only been released on DVD in international countries such as Europe and Australia in the early 2000s.
 It is also available via digital download on the Sony Entertainment Network and the iTunes Store.
-A Region B Blu-ray was released on June 6, 2016, and in Region A on February 16, 2021 by Kino Lorber (under license from Universal).
-This release included a commentary track by author and film historian Lee Gamber, an audio interview with Jeff Bergman, the option for viewers to listen to John Debney's music score in 5.1 DTS-HD and in lossless stereo, and the film's theatrical trailer.
+A Region B Blu-ray was released on June 6, 2016, and in Region A on February 16, 2021, by Kino Lorber (under license from Universal).
+This release included a commentary track by author and film historian Lee Gambin, an audio interview with Jeff Bergman, the option for viewers to listen to John Debney's music score in 5.1 DTS-HD and in lossless stereo, and the film's theatrical trailer.